America’s Most Endangered Rivers® Frequently Asked Questions

 American Rivers considers three criteria when determining the list of America’s Most Endangered Rivers:

-• The significance of the river to people and nature.
+- The significance of the river to people, wildlife, and nature.

-• The magnitude of threat to the river and its communities, especially in light of a changing climate and environmental justice.
+- The magnitude of the threat to the river and its communities.

 Who should be listed as the lead nominating group?

-This is the group (or person) taking primary responsibility for compilation and review of materials and coordinating other activities associated with the listing.
-This point of contact should be prepared to spend time developing information for the report and outreach, should the river be selected.
+This is the group (or individual) taking primary responsibility for compilation and review of materials and coordinating other activities associated with the listing.
+This point of contact should be prepared to spend time developing information for the report and outreach and coordinating other partners as appropriate and necessary, should the river be selected.

 What work will the lead nominating group (and/or supporting groups) be expected to do if the river is included in the campaign?